Which Texas Cities Have the Best Weather? Top Choices

 6. El Paso

-However, other cities like Fredericksburg and Odessa also have excellent weather for different reasons.
+However, other cities, such as Fredericksburg and Odessa, also have excellent weather for different reasons.

-Texas has a diverse climate that can vary depending on where you are in the state.
-The west part of Texas can get hot and dry, while the east can be humid and subtropical.
+Texas has a diverse climate that varies depending on the region within the state.
+The western part of Texas can be extremely hot and dry, while the eastern part tends to be humid and subtropical.
 Since the state is so large, it’s easy for various weather patterns to develop.

 The northern panhandle of Texas can reach temperatures 10 degrees cooler than the rest of the state.
 Meanwhile, the southern coastal regions of the state are hot and rainy.